 Determine who is going to be affected by the new work policies.
 It might not only be your employees, but also stakeholders such as clients, partners and the wider community.
 This will help you determine how and when to communicate your company policy and procedures changes.

-Once you’ve established that change is necessary, these are the essential steps you must take to ensure that people are informed and understand the changes, and the implications of not following new protocols.
+Once you’ve established that change is necessary, you need to turn your mind to how you will inform staff about changes to your policies and procedures.
+These are the essential steps you must take to ensure that people are informed and understand the changes, and the implications of not following new protocols.

 1. Be very clear about these changes

-Regardless of the way you communicate, any communication about changes to your corporate policies and procedures should be clear, concise and easy to understand.
+When communicating policies and procedures in the workplace, it should be clear, concise and easy to understand.